 Students develop and disseminate knowledge of electrical and computer systems in the process of earning a Ph.D. degree.

-Upon enrollment in a faculty, students, with the help of a faculty advisor, reflect their background and define the education and research program that best suits their academic goals.
+Upon enrollment in a faculty, students, with the help of a faculty advisor, reflect on their background and define the education and research program that best suits their academic goals.

 Despite the range of such departments across the country, only a few potential college students realize what electric and pc engineers do.